tekknolagi/isdt/index.md

 ## Grading

 You will be evaluated 100% on homework assignments.
+Your final grade will be the average (mean) of your individual grades for each of the 8 assignments.
+We may decide to adjust (i.e. curve) the grades of any individual assignment if we deem it necessary, and in that case the curved value is what will go into the average.
+A curve will never decrease your grade for an assignment.

 Often on homework assignments we will ask you questions as part of an "investigative" assignment.
 The purpose of these questions is to guide you